Switching Your Traditional Wedding to an Elopement

 Be willing to lose your deposit.

 I know, it hurts my soul too.
 This obviously depends on how much and how many deposits you’re looking at.
 If you’ve only reserved a venue for the date, it might be worth letting it go.
 On average, even the most extravagant elopements is less than a traditional wedding.
-Even if you lose, say, a catering deposit, the final ticket you’ll be paying will dwarf the deposit you lose.
+Even if you lose, say, a catering deposit, your final bill can still be significantly smaller with the elopement route.

 Advice from a vendor: don’t be mean to vendors if they keep your deposit.
 It takes work for them to start planning your event, turning away other clients for your date, and sometimes even additional equipment investments to accommodate yours and future events.
 Depending on how much notice you give them, they may not be able to book anyone on your date.
 They’re losing out on a lot of money and that security deposit could be the only thing that keeps them afloat.